CDCgov/prime-simplereport-site/_pages/resources/using-simplereport/conduct-and-submit-tests.md

 ![alt_text]({% link assets/img/resources/conduct-and-submit-tests/step-8.png %})
 9. Once the test is complete, select the result of the test on the right side of the person’s card: either “Positive”, “Negative”, or “Inconclusive”.
 ![alt_text]({% link assets/img/resources/conduct-and-submit-tests/step-9.png %})
 10. Make sure that you’ve completed the test questionnaire.
 You can review the questions by clicking Test questionnaire on the card.
 A gray “PENDING” tag means that some answers are still missing.
-A green “COMPLETE” tag means that all questions are completed.
+A green “COMPLETE” tag means that all questions are completed.<br>
-  - You can submit the results without completing all of the questions, if the person being tested declines to answer them.
+You can submit the results without completing all of the questions, if the person being tested declines to answer them.
 ![alt_text]({% link assets/img/resources/conduct-and-submit-tests/step-10.png %})
-11. Click **Submit**.
+1. Click **Submit**.

 You’ve successfully submitted the test result to your public health department.
 You’re all done.
 If you have the SimpleReport permissions to do so, you can also [review submitted results]({% link _pages/resources/using-simplereport/manage-results/review-results.md %}).